 Insurers are required to submit all policy transaction data (policies, endorsements, cancellations and reinstatements) relevant to California workers’ compensation insurance coverage to the WCIRB.
 The policy data is subject to audit validations to ensure compliance with the provisions of the California Workers’ Compensation Uniform Statistical Reporting Plan—1995 (USRP) and the California Workers’ Compensation Experience Rating Plan—1995 (ERP).

-New or renewal policy data must be submitted to the WCIRB no later than sixty (60) days subsequent to the inception date of the policy.
-Endorsements and cancellations or reinstatements must be submitted to the WCIRB no later than sixty (60) days after the transaction issue date.
-See the USRP, Part 2, Policy Document Filing Requirements, Section 1, General Instructions, Rules 1-3.
+New or renewal policy data must be submitted to the WCIRB no later than thirty (30) days subsequent to the inception date of the policy.
+Endorsements and cancellations or reinstatements must be submitted to the WCIRB no later than thirty (30) days after the transaction issue date.
+See the USRP, Part 2, Policy Reporting Requirements, Section 1, General Instructions, Rules 1-3.

 The WCIRB reviews the policy transaction data to ensure the data is submitted timely and accurately.
 Policies are audited to ensure compliance with the use of approved coverage forms and that all language required by California law is included on the policy on an approved form.
 In addition, the WCIRB uses policy information to compile a record of workers’ compensation insurance coverage for all California insured employers.

 Data submitters are required to report policy data electronically via the Compensation Data Exchange (CDX) web-based service.
 Policy data reported electronically must be submitted in accordance with the USRP and specifications set forth in the Workers Compensation Insurance Organizations’ (WCIO) Workers Compensation Policy Reporting Specifications (WCPOLS) as applicable in California.